ChrisASay/SF_Technical/README.md

 - **Internal network VLAN tagging**: The internal interface is configured with VLAN ID 150 and connects to a subnet that can access the server on TCP port 9000.
 - **Firewall rules** can be expanded or modified in the Ansible `hardening` role.
 - You can add monitoring, SSL, fail2ban, or other security enhancements by extending the Ansible roles.
-- Ensure the Proxmox node name, bridges (`vmbr0`, `vmbr1`), and subnet details match your environment.
+- Ensure the vSphere node name, bridges (`vmbr0`, `vmbr1`), and subnet details match your environment.

 ---

 ## Summary

-This project provides a solid foundation for automated, secure Ubuntu server deployments on Proxmox using modern infrastructure-as-code tools.
+This project provides a solid foundation for automated, secure Ubuntu server deployments on vSphere using modern infrastructure-as-code tools.
 It ensures network segmentation, service binding, and firewall hardening to minimize attack surfaces while allowing necessary access.

 ---